w3c/webextensions/proposals/proposal-extension-self-management-events.md

-# Proposal: Allow extensions to track their own disable/uninstall events without "management" permission
+# Proposal: Allow extensions to track their own disable/uninstall events

 **Summary**

-Currently, extensions cannot track when users disable or uninstall them without requesting the broad "management" permission.
-This proposal suggests modifying the behavior of `browser.management.onDisabled` and `browser.management.onUninstalled` events to allow extensions to track their own state changes without requiring the "management" permission.
+Currently, the only mechanism available for tracking or collecting feedback on uninstall events is `setUninstallURL`, which allows registering a page to collect user feedback or send analytics to internal servers.
+While useful in some scenarios, this approach lacks consistency and flexibility.
+Notably, there is no direct way to track or receive feedback when users disable the extension.

+Additionally, the `management.onDisabled` and `management.onUninstalled` events require the "management" permission, which grants broad access and is intended for managing all other extensions except self.
+There is no way to track an extension's own disable/uninstall events.

+**A dedicated self-tracking API would enable developers to log disable and uninstall events for analytics and better understand user behavior to improve their extensions.
+This should be implemented as a synchronous pre-execution handler that triggers before the uninstall process begins, ideally supporting the Beacon API to ensure reliable logging even during shutdown.**

 **Document Metadata**